Skip to content

 If the container build fails, you can run an interactive shell using the image from the last successfully built layer with

-NVIDIA_VISIBLE_DEVICESin the environment is required specifically to run NGC containers with podman
+1. Setting NVIDIA_VISIBLE_DEVICES in the environment is required specifically to run NGC containers with podman

 replacing <last-layer-hash> with the actual hash output in the build job and interactively test the failing command.

-Importing images in the Container Engine¶
+Importing images in the Container Engine

+An image built using Podman can be easily imported as a squashfs archive in order to be used with our Container Engine solution.
 It is important to keep in mind that the import has to take place in the same job allocation where the image creation took place, otherwise the image is lost due to the temporary nature of /dev/shm.

 Preliminary configuration: Lustre settings for container images

+Container images are stored in a single SquashFS file, that is typically between 1-20 GB in size (particularly for large ML containers).
 To ensure good performance for jobs on multiple nodes, take the time to configure the target directory using lfs setstripe according to best practices for Lustre before importing the container image, or using lfs migrate to fix files that are already imported.

 To import the image:

 The resulting <image_name.sqsh> can used directly as an explicitly pulled container image, as documented in Container Engine.
+An example Environment Definition File (EDF) using the imported image looks as follows:

 image = "/<path to image directory>/<image_name.sqsh>"